Wisc-HCI/Synthe/README.md

 Synthé currently supports gesture recognition through the Myo Armband [2].
 Gesture recognition is not required to run Synthé, though.
 To support the usage of any device that records acceleration and orientation, Synthé interfaces can interface with these technologies through a server-client setup.
 Support for other gesture recognition technologies must be developed separately.

+If you plan on using the Myo armband, you will need to install the SDK from https://support.getmyo.com/hc/en-us/articles/360018409792-Myo-Connect-SDK-and-firmware-downloads.

 ### Robot Simulation

 Synthé also supports the ability to simulate programs created through its program synthesis engine on a real robot.
 The only robot currently supported is Nao [3].
 To support the usage of any robot that simulates programs created through Synthé, Synthé interfaces with these robots through a server-client setup.
 Support for other robots must be developed separately.

+If you plan on simulating the code on a Nao robot, you will need to install the naoqi SDK (version 2.1.4) from softbank robotics.
+Place the SDK in the /robot folder.

 # Running Synthé